-AI has even more power when used in customized workflows that allow you to not only find and manipulate assets more efficiently, but create complete campaigns with just a few clicks and deliver highly personalized and engaging content in minutes.
+AI has even more power when used in customised workflows that allow you to not only find and manipulate assets more efficiently, but create complete campaigns with just a few clicks and deliver highly personalised and engaging content in minutes.
 Yes, minutes.

 The great news is that a lot of this technology exists today and more exciting possibilities are close behind.
 Today's artificial intelligence technology can help you do the following: